OcelotBabou/Quartz/content/2-The World/Regions/Locations/Mesoyi.md

 ### 8. **Notable Locations**

 - **Mesoyi:** The capital city of the region, though its status as such is questionable.
 Devastated during the Neodoulas raids, much of it now sits abandoned, with only pockets of life returning to its shadowy streets.
 Situated on the western edges of Mesoyi, it is nestled against the Ridgeback Mountains.
-- **Kair Temple:** A sacred site dedicated to Kair, the Elemental God of Mountains.
+- **Kair Temple:** A sacred site dedicated to [[Kair]], the Elemental God of Mountains.
 This temple is both a spiritual center and the entrance to an ancient passage leading deep into the Ridgeback Mountains.
 Over time, the path has fallen into disrepair and become overgrown, now infested with hostile creatures.
 Though the journey beyond the temple is now scarcely used, the site remains a integral part of spiritual tradition in the region.
 - **Stone Crown Plateau:** A striking natural formation in the heart of Mesoyi.
 This elevated plateau is ringed by jagged, crown-like stone spires that seem to pierce the sky.
 The area was once central to ceremonial tradition, however such traditions have since been lost.
 During sunrise and sunset, the light plays upon the spires, casting long, golden shadows across the plains, acting as a giant natural sundial.

 ### 9. **Significant Characters